vitali-fedulov/images/README.md

 1. Hashes get proper "hashy" meaning.
 If you work with millions of images, do preliminary image comparison with hash tables.
 2. Renamed functions.
 What used to be `Hash` now becomes `Icon` to reflect (1).
-3. Old hashes are incompatible with new icons for image comparison.

 # About